NicMagnier/PickPackPup/README.md

 *Can I use the source code in my project?*

 If you find some piece of code that are interesting to you, feel free to use it.
-But the repository should not be used to create a port of a clone of the game.
+But the repository should not be used to create a port or a clone of the game.